pingcap/docs-cn/ticdc/ticdc-sink-to-pulsar.md

 basic-user-name="root"
 # Pulsar uses the basic account and password to authenticate the identity.
 Specify the password.
 basic-password="password"
-# The certificate path for Pulsar TLS encrypted authentication.
+# The certificate path on the client, which is required when Pulsar enables the mTLS authentication.
 auth-tls-certificate-path="/data/pulsar/certificate"
-# The private key path for Pulsar TLS encrypted authentication.
+# The private key path on the client, which is required when Pulsar enables the mTLS authentication.
 auth-tls-private-key-path="/data/pulsar/certificate.key"
-# Path to trusted certificate file of the Pulsar TLS encrypted authentication.
+# The path to the trusted certificate file of the Pulsar TLS authentication, which is required when Pulsar enables the mTLS authentication or TLS encrypted transmission.
 tls-trust-certs-file-path="/data/pulsar/tls-trust-certs-file"
+# The path to the encrypted private key on the client, which is required when Pulsar enables TLS encrypted transmission.
+tls-key-file-path="/data/pulsar/tls-key-file"
+# The path to the encrypted certificate file on the client, which is required when Pulsar enables TLS encrypted transmission.
+tls-certificate-file="/data/pulsar/tls-certificate-file"
 # Pulsar oauth2 issuer-url.
 For more information, see the Pulsar website: https://pulsar.apache.org/docs/2.10.x/client-libraries-go/#tls-encryption-and-authentication
 oauth2.oauth2-issuer-url="https://xxxx.auth0.com"
 # Pulsar oauth2 audience